mvrahden/treasurer/README.md

   - absolute Windows Path: `C:\\path\\to\\file.csv` (not yet tested)
 - sets the path and writes the data to the output-file
   - for the sake of usability, this methods violates the Single Responsibility Principle
+- throws a message if
+  - input doesn't meet the accepted scope or
+  - if the writing process was aborted.

 # Scope Definition
 This project is meant to be *lightweight*, *easy to use* and limited to the initial scope of: